Guidance on the application of Section 9.3 of the SAMS Guidelines “Intensive-care interventions” (2013)

 Applicable in Stages A and B:

-In Stage A (cf. 4.2), ICU treatment should be discontinued if one of the following criteria applies, even if all three criteria specified in Step 2 were met.
+In Stage A (cf. above), ICU treatment should be discontinued if one of the following criteria applies, even though all three criteria specified in Step 2 were met.

 - Recurrent cardiac arrest during ICU stay, in spite of initially successful resuscitation;